Blue Plains Advanced Wastewater Treatment Plant: Expanded service to Virginia communities

 As the Virginia suburbs expanded in the 1950s-1960s, additional sewage treatment capacity was needed for that area.
 Planners in the Washington metropolitan area, led by the Metropolitan Washington Council of Governments, recommended that the areas around the new Dulles International Airport (which opened to the public in 1962) be served by the Blue Plains plant.
 This decision required the construction of a 43 mile interceptor sewer from the Dulles area to Blue Plains.
-Congress authorized construction of the Potomac Interceptor in 1960.
+Congress authorized construction of the Potomac Interceptor (PI) in 1960.
 Construction of the main interceptor system took place in 1962.
 Subsequently there have been several pipe extension and maintenance projects.
+As of 2026, DC Water estimated that the Potomac Interceptor's daily flow of wastewater was approximately 60 million gallons.
 (Other areas in the northern Virginia suburbs are served by treatment plants operated by Arlington County, the City of Alexandria, Fairfax County, Prince William County and the Upper Occoquan Sewage Authority.)

+On January 19, 2026, a section of the Potomac Interceptor collapsed in Montgomery County, causing a sewage spill in the Potomac River, estimated at 240 million to 300 million gallons.
+DC Water has been managing the PI repairs, and water quality monitoring in the river is being conducted by the Maryland Department of the Environment.